 Takes a code-word that specifies the type of valve the hot water coil has.
-The default is the the valve type given by SYSTEM: HW-VALVE-TYPE.
+The default is the valve type given by SYSTEM: HW-VALVE-TYPE.

-TWO-WAY As the load varies, the valve throttles the flow through the coil and loop to

-THREE-WAY As the load varies, some of the flow is bypassed around the coil to maintain the
+TWO-WAY As the load varies, the valve throttles the flow through the coil and loop to maintain the leaving air temperature.
+No water is bypassed.
+THREE-WAY As the load varies, some of the flow is bypassed around the coil to maintain the leaving air temperature.
+The loop flow remains constant.